ployground/ploy/README.rst

   fixed.

 ``proxyhost``
-  The id of another instance declared in aws.conf which is used to create a tunnel to the ssh port of this instance.
+  The id of another instance declared in ploy.conf which is used to create a tunnel to the ssh port of this instance.

 ``proxycommand``
-  The command to use in the ProxyCommand option for ssh when using the ``assh`` command.
+  The command to use in the ProxyCommand option for ssh when using the ``ploy-ssh`` command.
 There are some variables which can be used:

     ``path``
-      The directory of the aws.conf file.
-Useful if you want to use the ``assh`` command itself for the proxy.
+      The directory of the ploy.conf file.
+Useful if you want to use the ``ploy-ssh`` command itself for the proxy.

     ``known_hosts``
-      The absolute path to the known_hosts file managed by mr.awsome.
+      The absolute path to the known_hosts file managed by ploy.

     ``instances``
       The variables of other instances.
 For example: instances.foo.ip